84% of revenue from exports: what that actually requires

 Logistics from Casablanca

 NFC juices ship in refrigerated containers.
 Concentrates and aseptic products go in standard containers.
-Casablanca port reaches Europe in 3 to 5 days, the Gulf in 10 to 14 days, and the US East Coast in 15 to 20 days.
+From Casablanca: Europe in 3 to 5 days, the Gulf in 10 to 14 days, the US East Coast in 15 to 20 days.

 Interested in our products?